foundry/OpenCVSquaresSL/README.markdown

 ------------------------------------------------------

-This is a sample application using openCV   .
+This is a sample application using openCV.
 It adapts the "squares.cpp" sample code included with the openCV distribution.
 <https://github.com/Itseez/opencv/blob/master/samples/cpp/squares.cpp>

 Prompted from a question on stack overflow: